 NHAI has issued letter dated 8th Aug 2020 withdrawing the premium deferment sanction of 11th June 2014 and has demanded for the payment of the full premium due for the period Nov 2013 to up to the date of issuance of the letter with Interest.
-The SPV has protested for the above and has replied suitably vide its letter dated 14th August 2020 and the matter is now under arbitration.
+The SPV has protested for the above and has replied suitably vide its letter dated 14th August 2020 and the matter is under dispute.

-However now the above matter is under the Conciliation committee of Independent Experts (CCIE) committee vide NHAI letter No NHAI/NHDP-V/Ind-Dew Tollway/2013-14 dated 25th May 2021 for the amicable settlement of all the issues between both the parties.
+The above matter is under the Conciliation committee of Independent Experts (CCIE) committee vide NHAI letter No NHAI/NHDP-V/Ind-Dew Tollway/2013-14 dated 25th May 2021 for the amicable settlement of all the issues between both the parties.